Ash Tree Allée Replacement on Grand Drive

 The most prominent concentration of ash trees in Forest Park is the allée lining Grand Drive between Washington Drive (near Dwight Davis Tennis Center) and Cricket Drive, where 41 ash trees remain in October 2024.

-This fall, the Forestry Division will remove these trees and Forest Park Forever will plant replacements.
+This fall, the Forestry Division will remove these trees along Grand Drive and Forest Park Forever will plant replacements.
 Following the Forest Park Master Plan and honoring the original design intent for this location, the new trees will recreate the allée using Wildfire Tupelo (Nyssa sylvatica) trees.

 Wildfire Tupelo is a large shade tree, native to the region and resistant to leafspot.
 The species’ new leaves emerge a deep red and turn dark green as they mature.
 Autumn foliage varies from yellow-orange to crimson.